lrkrol/Noctifer-Music/docs/README.md

 `index.php` has a small number of variables at the beginning, allowing the player to be customised.

 `$usepassword` allows password protection to be switched on (`true`) or off (`false`).
 When password protection is used, `$password` contains the plaintext password.
-This is a simple emasure to block access; do not use a password you use anywhere else for this.
+This is a simple measure to block access; do not use a password you use anywhere else for this.

-`$allowedExtensions` is the case-insensitive array of allowed file extensions, determining which files are displayed in the list.
+`$allowedExtensions` is a case-insensitive array of allowed file extensions, determining which files are displayed in the list.
 By default, it contains `mp3`, `flac`, `wav`, `ogg`, `opus`, and `webm`.
 Currently, all of these can be played back in Chromium-based browsers and Firefox.
 Edge and Safari have significantly more limited support.
 Add or remove extensions from this list as needed.

-`$excluded` is a case-sensitive blacklist of items (both files and directories) that should not be displayed in the list.
+`$excluded` is a case-sensitive blacklist of items (both files and directories) that should not be displayed when browsing.

 In desktop mode, `$width` determines the width of the player as a percentage of the full window's width.